What Happens When You Merge LinkedIn Accounts: Can I Have Two Profiles?

 It’s the first stop for an employer after reading a CV from a potential applicant, and it’s an excellent tool for anybody seeking to get hired or network with important individuals in their field.

-That is why don't overlook your LinkedIn profile!
-If you have multiple Linkedin accounts, you need to join account management and merge your duplicate accounts, keep your page up to date, and connect with the individuals you're familiar with.
+That is why don’t overlook your LinkedIn profile!
+If you have multiple LinkedIn accounts, you need to join account management and merge your duplicate accounts, keep your page up to date, and connect with the individuals you’re familiar with.
+Managing multiple LinkedIn accounts effectively is crucial to ensure you adhere to LinkedIn’s policies and maximize your networking potential.
 You may never know when it will come in useful.

 Next Steps: How to Build Your Authority on Linkedin